mablay/NoColJS/README.md

 On a Mac you can pan and scroll around.
 Not sure if it behaves the same way on Windows and Linux.

 ## Setup
+If you want to experiment with the code.
+Here's how you setup the project.

 Requirement: NodeJS v10+